altair-viz/pdvega/README.md

 [Altair](http://altair-viz.github.io) is a project that seeks to design an intuitive declarative API for generating Vega-Lite and Vega visualizations, using Pandas dataframes as data sources.

-By contrast, ``pdvega`` seeks not to design new visualization APIs, but to use the existing ``DataFrame.plot`` [visualization api](https://pandas.pydata.org/pandas-docs/stable/visualization.html) and output Vega/Vega-Lite visualizations rather than matplotlib.
+By contrast, ``pdvega`` seeks not to design new visualization APIs, but to use the existing ``DataFrame.plot`` [visualization api](https://pandas.pydata.org/pandas-docs/stable/visualization.html) and output visualizations with Vega/Vega-Lite rather than with matplotlib.

+In this respect, ``pdvega`` is quite similar in spirit to the now-defunct [mpld3](http://mpld3.github.io) project, though the scope is smaller and (hopefully) **much** more manageable.